630.474.6700

 Understand the process and your options

-Often there is much work being done prior to actually filing for divorce.
+Often, there is much work being done prior to actually filing for divorce.
 You and/or your spouse may be consulting with a divorce attorney about your legal rights and carefully considering your available options.
 You and your spouse may be in couples counseling in an effort to repair your marriage or to confirm that it cannot be saved.
 At this step, we can help you understand your options if you choose to proceed with divorce.

-1. Strategy Development
+2. Strategy Development

 Discuss your situation and goals

 Once you hire an attorney, they will likely ask you to gather as much financial information as possible before filing a Petition for Dissolution of Marriage.
 Then you will work with the attorney to formulate a strategy for achieving your goals in your divorce.
 In some cases, information gathering may last weeks or months, but in others, sufficient information may be available to immediately begin settlement negotiations with your spouse.
-Every situation is unique, and the manner in which your divorce proceeds through the divorce process will necessarily vary.
+Every situation is unique, and the manner in which your divorce proceeds through the process will necessarily vary.

-1. The Petition for Dissolution
+3. The Petition for Dissolution

 This filing initiates litigation